-Related Paintings of Leonardo Da Vinci :. | The Baptism of Christ | The Madonna of the Carnation | Adoration of the Magi | The Last Supper-l |
+Related Paintings of Leonardo Da Vinci :. | The Annunciation-o | The Baptism of Christ | Portrait of Ginerva de'Benci-u | Adoration of the Magi | The Last Supper-l |

 (22 January 1573 - 19 May 1647) was a Flemish Baroque painter and etcher of the Antwerp school.

 He was an apprentice in the workshop of Adam van Noort, who also trained many illustrious painters such as Peter Paul Rubens, Jacob Jordaens and Hendrik van Balen.
 He also visited the workshop of the Antwerp painter Paul Bril in Rome around 1600.

 He was esteemed as one of the main painters of battle scenes, and works by Vranckx were in the collection of Peter Paul Rubens.
 As a collaborator he worked at times with Jan Brueghel the Elder. and together with Rubens, Frans Francken the Younger, van Balen, Frans Snyders and Joos de Momper the Younger on the Allegory of the Senses, two works commissioned on the occasion of the archduke Albert of Austria's visit to Antwerp.
 His best-known student is Pieter Snayers.